Tapha/Java-Cohort/Exercise-The-Story-Of-Failure.md

 Questions:

 1. What should happen?

+the user shouldnt be registered, and the user should be told that the email is already in use.

 2. What should not happen?

+The user should not be registered

 3. Why is “not saving” part of the expected behaviour?

+Saving is incorrect in the flow of the system, and can cause bigger issues down the line.

 4. Why is “not sending message” part of the expected behaviour?

+Sending a message implying success would confuse the user

 ---